“Heaven is where the unveiled glories of the Deity shall beat full upon us, and we forever sun ourselves in the smiles of God.”

 Jesus said to them, “The wedding guests cannot fast while the groom is with them, can they?
 As long as they have the groom with them, they cannot fast.
 (Mark 2:19)

 This was Jesus’ idea.
-He was bringing correction to the lives of those who were very serious, and therefore most religious.
-Our native tendency is to asceticism.
+He was bringing correction to the lives of those who were very serious, and especially those who felt the most religious.
+Often, our native tendency is asceticism.
 We evaluate ourselves religiously by our prayers and our fasts.

-For serious people we have a serious religion, and we focus on doing serious religious activity, for that is what our serious faith demands.
+For serious people, we have a serious religion, and we focus on doing a serious religious activity, for that is what our serious faith demands.

 Jesus pointed out that mournful faces are not indicators of a pious life.
 How can His disciples mourn when Jesus the bridegroom is nearby?
 His disciples are going to a wedding, not a funeral!

-Our sins have been forgiven.
+Our sins have been forgiven–erased, cleansed, and washed away.
 We have been dipped into the righteousness of the Son of God.
 The fierce enemies of our souls have been eradicated by Jesus.
 All of this is to bring out a song from a grateful heart.
-We revel in the smile of Jesus and walk under the banner of a wonderous love.
-We have His forgiveness and been given His favor.
+We revel in the smile of Jesus and walk under the banner of beautiful love.
+We have His forgiveness and have been given His favor.
 We should be radiant!

-I pray that you’d would rejoice in this wonderful day he has made.
+I pray that you will rejoice in this wonderful day He has made.

 Great post….Jesus is still with us, in us, by His spirit, and in Him we rejoice. blessings!